Biography of John Carlyle Southwick

 History of South Dakota vol 1 title page

-Biography of Abraham Boynton
+Biography of Frank Alexander

 History of South Dakota vol 1 title page